synthetic-corpus/feywild-time/README.md

 Use this token for all tests via postman.

-## Get Tests
+## Where are the Tests?

-Run the tests in the file provided at the submission of this project.
+A postman tests file can be found under "Postman Collection."

 # Run Tests

 ## Harptos Calendar CRUD tests

 The Harptos Calendar requires little interaction from the user.
-Simply create a calendar.
-The Harptos Calendar will be returned to you, including its HarptosID, which is the PK for get, delete, and update requests.
+Simply start with the Post request.
+A Harptos Calendar will be returned to you, including its HarptosID, which is the PK for get, delete, and update requests.

 Relevant update and post objects are already provided, But there are here for reference.